The great British Pub is the mainstay of each community in the UK, right?

 In the 18th Century the great British pub was called The Heart Of England.

-Where oh where then did it all go so wrong?
+So where oh where did it all go wrong?

-Fishermen were notorious for getting blinding drunk, spending all their hard earned cash and some, for then returning home to beat their wife.
+Fishermen were notorious for getting blinding drunk, spending all their hard-earned cash and some, then returning home to beat their wife.
 Non of this is to be applauded but, when the fishing trade died in our city, so did a large part of the pub trade.

-Times change though and there were many other reasons why the pub culture began to die.
+Times change though and there are many other reasons why the pub culture began to die.

 Drink till you drop

-In 2005 the Labour Government relaxed what had been strict licensing laws.
-Instead of having a beneficial effect on pubs it added one more nail into the coffin of some pubs.
+In 2005 the Labour Government of the day relaxed what had been strict licensing laws.
+Instead of having a beneficial effect on pubs it added one more nail into the coffin of some establishments.

 Stub it out

-Over the years smoking gradually was more and more restricted.
-In the end we began to treat smokers as if they were criminals. which is strange as the government likes to reap the rewards of cigarette taxes.
+Over the years smoking gradually became more and more restricted.
+In the end we began to treat smokers as if they were criminals which is strange as the government likes to reap the rewards of cigarette taxes.

-Making pubs non smoking may have been the right choice but it was not the economic one.
+Making pubs non-smoking may have been the right choice but it was not a good economic one

 Teenagers years ago would try to get into the pub when they were underage to have an alcoholic drink.
 It was part of their rite of passage I guess.

-On second thoughts, perhaps the traditional English Pub, which was the heart of the community only exists in the 21st Century in the mind's eye of romantics and in history books.
+Perhaps the true, traditional English Pub which was the heart of the community only exists in the 21st Century in the mind's eye of romantics and in history books.